-The company said its process is safe, environmentally sound, and doesn’t generate dioxins or other secondary pollution.
+The company says its process is safe, environmentally sound, and doesn’t generate dioxins or other secondary pollution.

-Steve Peters, an energy specialist with the Asian Development Bank, said the company’s results are encouraging, and they appear to depend on a unique approach to pyrolysis technologies.
+Steve Peters, an energy specialist with the Asian Development Bank, says the company’s results are encouraging, and they appear to depend on a unique approach to pyrolysis technologies.

-“It’s not designed to be oil and gas shrunk down, it’s designed to be it’s own device,” he said.
+“It’s not designed to be oil and gas shrunk down, it’s designed to be it’s own device,” he says.

-“There have always been issues with how much you can recover.
-And the inputs you need,” said Khalid Bahssoon, an expert waste management consultant, and previously a Managing Director for Cenviro, an waste innovation company backed by Malaysia’s sovereign wealth fund Khazanah.
+“There have always been issues with how much you can recover, and the inputs you need,” says Khalid Bahssoon, an expert waste management consultant and previous Managing Director for Cenviro, a waste innovation company backed by Malaysia’s sovereign wealth fund ‘Khazanah Nasional Berhad’.

 But he agrees that new technologies are needed to supplement recycling.
-The world generates about 300 million tons of plastic every year, half of which is for single use.
-An estimated 70% of it ends up in landfill, and around eight million tons ends up in the world’s oceans.
+The world generates about 300 million tons of plastic every year, half of which are for single use.
+An estimated 70% of it ends up in landfill, and around 8 million tons end up in the world’s oceans.

 Part of the problem is that plastics are quite difficult to recycle.
-Only a handful of the thousands of different types can be recycled at all.
-They can typically only be recycled a few times before degrading.
-And even the few existing recyclable plastics need to be cleaned and separated from each other first.
+Only a handful of the thousands of different types can be recycled at all, and they can typically only be recycled a few times before degrading.
+Even the few existing recyclable plastics need to be cleaned and separated from each other first.

-It’s unlikely that the process will ever replace massive oil and gas refineries that churn out most of the world’s fuel.
-Ultimately, the goal is to have national governments mandate a minimum for the wider diesel stock.
-So at the pump, maybe 1-2% of the diesel that goes into each tank might be recovered from plastics.
+It’s unlikely the process will ever replace the massive oil and gas refineries that churn out most of the world’s fuel.
+Ultimately, the goal is to have national governments mandate a minimum for the wider diesel stock so at the pump, maybe 1-2% of the diesel that goes into each tank might be recovered from plastics.

 The company is certainly ambitious.
-In addition to R-ONE, it has promising solutions for turning agricultural waste into plastic, and for retrieving gold from electronic waste in a more environmentally sensitive way.
+In addition to R-ONE pyrolysis, it has promised solutions for turning agricultural waste into plastic, and for retrieving gold from electronic waste in a more environmentally sensitive way.